When Should You Consider Blepharoplasty (Eyelid Surgery)?

-Blepharoplasty (BLEF-uh-ro-plas-tee), also known as eyelid surgery, is a surgical correction of the upper and lower eyelids, which helps men and women address issues associated with the natural aging process.
-As you age, the skin around the eyelids stretches, muscles weaken, and fat gathers over and under the eyes.
+Blepharoplasty, also known as eyelid surgery, is a surgical procedure that addresses upper and lower eyelids concerns.
+As you age, the skin around the eyelids stretch, muscles weaken, and fat gathers over and under the eyes.
 This may cause sagging eyebrows, drooping upper lids, under-eye puffiness or bags, and dark circles.
-Eyelid surgery is an excellent procedure that Dr. Thomas Leach has used to help thousands of patients eliminate the “hooded or drooping” appearance in the upper eyelids or the “saggy-baggy” puffy skin of the lower eyes.
+Eyelid surgery is an effective approach to help many women and men reduce the “hooded or drooping” appearance in the upper eyelids or the “saggy-baggy” puffy skin of the lower eyes.

-Eyelid surgery is not just a purely cosmetic surgical procedure as many younger people are affected with sagging eyelids.
-Drooping upper eyelids can have a number of causes, including heredity, sun exposure and chronic eye rubbing.
-For those individuals whose vision is affected by the drooping of the upper eyelid, blepharoplasty can help restore the patients’ visual field.
-The professional staff at Princeton Center for Plastic Surgery, under the direct supervision of Dr. Thomas Leach, Medical Director, can help you with any questions.
+Eyelid surgery is not just a purely cosmetic surgical procedure to rejuvenate the appearance of aging eyes, as many younger people are affected with sagging eyelids.
+Drooping upper eyelids can have several causes, including heredity, sun exposure and chronic eye rubbing.
+For those individuals, whose vision is affected by the drooping of the upper eyelid, upper eyelid surgery can help restore the patients’ visual field.

 Dr. Thomas Leach can help you determine if you are a candidate for eyelid surgery and which procedure(s) will enhance your eyes.
 Also, Dr. Leach can advise you on the benefits of combining procedures to maximize your desired results.
 Blepharoplasty can be done as a solo procedure or, if Dr. Leach advises, with other facial surgery procedures such as a brow lift and facelift.